Getting Started

 # After the MR is merged

-git shadow finish-feature
+git shadow feature finish

 That’s it.
 Read the Shadow Branch Pattern to understand what happens under the hood.